Examples of Terrapin Adventures’ Team Building Goals and Exercises

-At Terrapin Adventures, our games and exercises are all about developing and improving relationships.
-We strive to create some “aha” moments for participants as they learn, laugh, and share.
-Often, groups learn more when they fail as we debrief each exercise asking participants:
+At Terrapin Adventures, our games and exercises develop and improve relationships.
+We strive to create “Aha!” moments for participants as they learn, laugh, and share.
+Groups often learn more when they fail, during a team building exercise, as we debrief after each exercise, asking participants:

 - How did it go?
 What worked well and what did not work out so well?

 - How does this apply to your work and personal life?

 TA Exercise: Knee Tag | Participants play an elimination tag game to get people moving and having fun.